slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
 But the next time somebody gets lost, just as many volunteers turn out.
 Poor arithmetic, but very human.
 It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
 Weakness?
 It might be the unique strength that wins us a Galaxy."
 -- Robert A. Heinlein [1907]*

-Most people approach each and every year in the exact same way while expecting drastically different results.
+Most people repeat the same year expecting different results.

 > *"The forest was shrinking, but the trees kept voting for the axe, for the axe was clever and convinced the trees that because his handle was made of wood, he was one of them."
 -- vox populi*